WHAT IS THE DIFFERENCE BETWEEN PR, PUBLICITY AND ADVERTISING?

 Want to learn more about how to get your coaching business featured in the media?
-Sign up for my free PR masterclass, where I share with you my Publicity Rockstar Method.
+Download my free “3 Million Euro Case Study”, where I share with you my Publicity Rockstar Method.

 I use this method for my own coaching business, and my clients have used it to get featured in media outlets, including Cosmopolitan, Instyle, and Marie Claire.